-- Children are taught independence strategies - ways they can continue to work without direct teacher help - Whole school reward and behaviour policy.
-E.g. certificates and badges and other class-based reward systems are used to reward self-help skills and independent learning - Availability of toolkits and other resources in every class, such as learning mats to develop self-help skills - Consistent use of Working Walls in every class and WAGOLL examples (What a Good One Looks Like) - Classroom resources laid out to ensure children can independently access resources - Independent work opportunities - Self-led learning opportunities and self-assessment - Pupils respond to marking/ make comments, as part of Marking & Feedback Policy - Class monitors with specific responsibilities, such as librarian, recycler and other job roles within each class, as assigned by class teachers - Adult modelling of expectations and interactions - Consistent routines and behaviour expectations

-- TA modelling / supervision at play and other unstructured times
+- policy.
+E.g. certificates and badges and other class-based reward systems are used to reward self-help skills and independent learning - Availability of toolkits and other resources in every class, such as learning mats to develop self-help skills.
+English Lead developed 'Every piece-every time' prompts for all English lessons - Consistent use of Working Walls in every class and WAGOLL examples (What a Good One Looks Like) - Classroom resources laid out to ensure children can independently access resources - Independent work opportunities - Self-led learning opportunities and self-assessment - Pupils respond to marking/ make comments, as part of Marking & Feedback Policy - Class monitors with specific responsibilities, such as librarian, recycler and other job roles within each class, as assigned by class teachers - Adult modelling of expectations and interactions - Consistent routines and behaviour expectations - Regular PSHE sessions based on Jigsaw resources, which also teach mindfulness techniques - Child voice encouraged and supported peers at play and lunchtimes.

-- Task Boards

-- Now and Next boards

-- Individual visual timetables

-- Visual cues

-- Intimate care plans following advice from professionals aiming towards independence

-- Communication aids, adapted ICT, voice type software, etc.
+- Personal care plans following advice from professionals aiming towards independence - Communication aids, adapted ICT, voice type software, etc.